MattSurabian/aes-gcm-stream/README.md

 example file](https://github.com/MattSurabian/aes-gcm-stream/blob/master/examples/with-strings.js) shows this in detail.

 If you're using `pipe` then flushing will happen automatically.
 See the [with-a-file.js example](https://github.com/MattSurabian/aes-gcm-stream/blob/master/examples/with-a-file.js) for more.

+## Contributing
+Issues and pull requests are welcome!
+If you're interested in opening a PR please ensure `jscs` and `jshint` compliance.